-My favourite item at Christmas is a ham because it is the easiest thing to make for Christmas and feeds a large crowd and lasts for weeks afterwards.
-Hams in Australia come cured and cooked (in the UK some have to be boiled) so that all you have to do is remove the rind, score the fat and add some glaze and then bake.
-This year Australian Pork sent me a beautiful ham from Sunshine Meats in Milperra.
-Last year the full leg of ham barely just made it in my oven so this year I opted for a beautiful double smoked half leg and was perfect for the amount of people plus with enough leftover.
-And it seems everyone is doing cherry glazed hams if my Instagram feed is anything to go by!
+My favourite thing at Christmas is a ham - it's the easiest main to make, feeds a crowd and lasts for weeks afterwards.
+In Australia hams come cured and cooked, so most of the work is removing the rind, scoring the fat, slathering on a glaze and baking.
+This year Australian Pork sent me a beautiful double‑smoked half leg from Sunshine Meats in Milperra; a full leg barely squeezed into my oven last year, so the half was perfect for our number and left plenty of delicious leftovers.
+And if my Instagram feed is anything to go by, everyone seems to be doing cherry‑glazed hams this season.

 I feel like a cherry glaze can be a uniquely Southern Hemisphere sort of ham glaze because cherries happen to be in season then.
 But realistically this can be made if you have a cold weather Christmas because it uses cherry jam and you can also use frozen cherries too.
 This cherry ham glaze has a cherry jam mixed with spices like mixed spice, fennel and whole cherries.
 The quantity is enough for a whole leg of ham, feel free to halve it if you have a half leg of ham.